/>

 Group portrait with Dirk de Graeff van Polsbroek, Chancellor J.P.
 Metman and J. Bloem surrounded by a Japanese escort, 1863, Felice Beato / Collection of the National Maritime Museum, Amsterdam

-Anaïs López – The Turtle and the Monk
+Anaïs López – the Turtle and the Monk

 López creates multimedia narratives at the intersection of fiction and documentary, addressing universal themes through personal stories.

-An artist's book of the same name, The Turtle and the Monk, is available for purchase in the museum shop.
+An artist's book of the same name, the Turtle and the Monk, is available for purchase in the museum shop.
 Also available is In het licht van de rijzende zon (In the Light of the Rising Sun): The Photo Albums of Dirk de Graeff van Polsbroek, 1857–1869, written by Sara Keijzer, curator of the exhibition.

 Ekō - Japan in two visual narratives will be on display from 5 March 2026 to 30 August 2026.